kubesphere/website/content/en/docs/quick-start/all-in-one-on-linux.md

 ## Prerequisites

-If your machine is behind a firewall, you need to open relevant ports by following the document [Ports Requirement](../port-firewall).
+If your machine is behind a firewall, you need to open relevant ports by following the document [Port Requirements](../../installing-on-linux/introduction/port-firewall/).

 ## Step 1: Prepare Linux Machine